 The Hobby School of Public Affairs’ Master of Public Policy (MPP) program offers an interdisciplinary degree, which prepares students to conduct advanced quantitative and qualitative analyses.
 Drawing from political science, psychology, decision sciences and more, MPP graduates will be ready for analytic and decision-making positions in many fields within the public, private, and nonprofit sectors.
 In addition, MPP graduates will be prepared to enter a PhD program with a quantitative emphasis.
 More

-Under the direction of Dr. Richard Murray, the Hobby School’s Survey Research Institute (SRI) conducts ongoing public opinion polling.
+The Hobby School’s Survey Research Institute (SRI) conducts ongoing public opinion polling.
 Since its inception within the Center for Public Policy in 1981, SRI has provided polling data for local media such as the Houston Chronicle, KHOU, and KUHF as well as for local, regional, and state public and private sector entities.
-The SRI’s telephone lab consists of twenty stations in the University of Houston’s Leroy and Lucille Melcher Center for Public Broadcasting and also maintains online capacities.
-More
+The SRI’s co-directors are Gail Buttorff and Francisco Cantu, with Founding Director and Hobby School Senior Research Fellow Richard Murray as advisor.

 The Empirical Implications of Theoretical Models (EITM) Summer Institute at the University of Houston (UH) was established in 2012.
 The two-week institute teaches the three-step EITM framework inspired by the National Science Foundation to establish a transparent relation between theory and test.
 More

 The Ethics Center supports events and research that contribute to a deeper understanding of ethics, leadership, and the interconnection between the two: ethical leadership.
 The Center is dedicated to two main propositions: we all lead others through the ethical choices we make; and good leadership requires ethical reflection.
 More